-Managing our own anxiety while helping our kids work through theirs can feel extremely daunting.
-I’m going to be offering some guidance and valuable information about how to do this at my workshop next Thursday, March 22nd and I hope you’ll come.
-If you’re not able to make that (or even if you are), I’ve identified 5 things that I think all parents should know about anxiety below.
-I hope you find it helpful.
+Managing your own anxiety while helping your kids work through theirs can feel extremely daunting.
+Below are 5 things that I think all parents should know about anxiety.
+I hope you find them helpful.

 - “Anxiety” represents the physical symptoms associated with “worry”, which are the negative thoughts that trigger those physical sensations.
 We can help adolescents by helping them shift their negative thoughts (from: “everyone hates me at school” to: ”most people like me or don’t care”) as well as coping with the physical symptoms (taking slow deep breaths to manage stomach ache and shallow breathing).
 Ultimately, they need to learn that they can handle and get through the uncomfortable feelings instead of avoiding them.

 - Anxiety sensitivity is a malleable trait.
 Adolescence is the last and best opportunity to significantly lower the sensitivity one has to anxiety.
 The good news is that adolescence (transition to adulthood) starts at around 12 and ends during the mid 20’s so there’s plenty of time : )

 - Anxiety feeds on control and certainty.
 Overcoming anxiety involves tolerating uncertainty and gray.
 You can help by increasing your child’s problem solving and self-reflection skills.